Chris Glein Game Design and Life

 1. Move one of your handlers from its tile to any other tile (any distance away)

-3. You may discard any tiles from your hand to the bottom of the tile stack.
+3. You may discard any tiles from your hand to the bottom of the tile stacks.
 If you do, draw tiles until you have 3 in your hand.

 C) SETTLE A LAIR

-1. Choose a tile where you have a handler and there is no existing lair.
+1. Choose a non-town tile where you have a handler and there is no existing lair.

 2. Choose a dragon from your nest that has 3 food resources on it and an affinity for the chosen tile (e.g. a green dragon and a forest tile).

-• Exception: Gold dragons may be placed on any non-town tile (no dragon can make a lair in a town).
+• Exception: Gold dragons may be placed on any non-town tile.

-3. Place one of your lairs on that tile, adding the dragon standee.
+4. Place one of your lairs on that tile, adding the dragon standee.
+Return the resources on that dragon to the supply.

 • If you have no lairs remaining the game will end at the beginning of the first player’s next turn (everyone gets an equal number of turns).